atoptima/Coluna.jl/README.md

 - [x] Branch-and-price-and-cut customization
 - [ ] Ad-hoc customised oracles for solving subproblems / separation routines
 - [ ] Preprocessing specific to reformulated problems / cleaning up of large scale formulations
-- [ ] stabilisation and other convergence speed-up methods
+- [ ] Stabilisation and other convergence speed-up methods
 - [ ] Strong-branching
 - [ ] Parallelisation of the Branch-and-Bound Tree Search